-The Licensee shall maintain the minimum streamflow specified in the following schedule (Table 13) based on month and water year type for Years 1 through 3 of the new license in order to allow facility modifications to be completed at this location.
-In months with more than one minimum streamflow, the Licensee shall maintain each minimum streamflow listed for 1 week prior to implementing the next minimum streamflow for the month.
+The Licensee shall maintain the minimum streamflow specified in Table 13, based on month and water year type, for Years 1 through 3 of the new license in order to allow facility modifications to be completed at this location.
+In some months, minimum streamflows change weekly.
+In months with more than one minimum streamflow, the Licensee shall maintain each minimum streamflow listed for one week (seven days) prior to implementing the next weekly minimum streamflow for that month12.
 Minimum streamflow shall be measured at USGS gage 11443500, located approximately 500 feet upstream from lowa Canyon Creek.